-Table W2.3 Differences between South African reporting format and government statistics in the 2014 GFSM and 2008 SNA

-Difference Budget data GFSM SNA Basis of reporting Mainly cash basis; i.e. mainly cash transactions are included in the account.
+Table W2.3 Differences between South African reporting format and government statistics in the 2014 GFSM and 2008 SNA statis stics in the 2014 GFSM at 10 2008 SNA Difference Budget data GFSM SNA Basis of reporting Mainly cash basis; i.e. mainly cash transactions are included in the account.
 Estimates for consumption of fixed capital and remuneration-in-kind are not included in the account.
-In addition, the time of recording reflects the cash flow For example, goods and services are recorded when they are purchased Accrual basis; i.e. including all non-cash transactions, for example, remuneration-in-kind and consumption of fixed capital.
-In addition, the time of recording reflects the underlying economic event, not the cash flow For example, goods and services are recorded when they are used in the production process, not when they are purchased Accrual basis Compensation of employees Does not include compensation of employees paid out to government employees who are engaged in government own-account construction in association with a capital project, but included as part of the capitalised project cost Does not include compensation of employees payable to government employees who are engaged in government own-account construction in association with a capital project Includes compensation of employees payable to government employees who are engaged in government own-account construction in association with a capital project Goods and services Does not include purchases of goods and services used in connection with a capital project within the context of government own-account construction, but included as part of the capitalised project cost Does not include the value of goods and services used in connection with a capital project within the context of government own-account construction Includes the value of goods and services used in connection with a capital project within the context of government own-account construction Sales by government This item is explicitly shown in the government accounts This item is explicitly shown in the government accounts This item is not shown anywhere in the national accounts.
-Instead it is used to estimate final consumption by government Output, final consumption, savings, disposable income These variables are not explicitly shown in the government accounts, but the accounts can be used as aframework to derive values for them These variables are not explicitly shown in the government accounts, but the accounts can be used as a framework to derive values for them These variables are explicitly shown in the accounts.
+In addition, the time of recording reflects the cash flow Accrual basis; i.e. including all non-cash transactions, for example, remuneration-in-kind and consumption of fixed capital.
+In addition, the time of recording reflects the underlying economic event, not the cash flow Accrual basis For example, goods and services are recorded when they are purchased For example, goods and services are recorded when they are used in the production process, not when they are purchased Compensation of employees Does not include compensation of employees paid out to government employees who are engaged in government own-account construction in association with a capital project, but included as part of the capitalised project cost Does not include compensation of employees payable to government employees who are engaged in government own-account construction in association with a capital project Includes compensation of employees payable to government employees who are engaged in government own-account construction in association with a capital project Goods and services Does not include purchases of goods and services used in connection with a capital project within the context of government own-account construction, but included as part of the capitalised project cost Does not include the value of goods and services used in connection with a capital project within the context of government own-account construction Includes the value of goods and services used in connection with a capital project within the context of government own-account construction Sales by government This item is explicitly shown in the government accounts This item is explicitly shown in the government accounts This item is not shown anywhere in the national accounts.
+Instead it is used to estimate final consumption by government Output, final consumption, savings, disposable income These variables are not explicitly shown in the government accounts, but the accounts can be used as a framework to derive values for them These variables are not explicitly shown in the government accounts, but the accounts can be used as a framework to derive values for them These variables are explicitly shown in the accounts.
 Estimates for these variables have been made from data in the government accounts